 Have a lesson idea you'd like to share with others?
 Great!
-Did you know our Lesson Idea pages are the most commonly "visited" section of PE Central.
+Did you know our Lesson Plan/Idea pages are the most commonly "visited" section of PE Central.
 This tells us that our readers value (and expect to find) ideas which have the greatest potential to make a difference in what youngsters learn in their physical and health education classes.
 To keep this tradition of quality lesson ideas on-going, we ask that you follow a few guidelines which will help ensure that your submitted lesson idea will be considered for inclusion on PE Central.
 Before stating the guidelines we first want you to understand what you are agreeing to when you submit an idea to PE Central.

 By submitting an idea to PE Central you are: